Stomach Cancer: Surgery

 Any questions or concerns you have.

-After you have talked about all the details of the surgery, you will sign a consent form.
-This gives the surgeon permission to perform the surgery.
+After you have talked about all the details of the surgery, you’ll sign a consent form.
+This gives the surgeon permission to do the surgery.

-You will also talk with an anesthesiologist.
-This is the health care provider who will give you the general anesthesia.
-General anesthesia is medication that prevents pain and makes you sleep during surgery.
+You’ll also talk with an anesthesiologist.
+This is the healthcare provider who will give you the general anesthesia.
+This medicine prevents pain and makes you sleep during surgery.
 He or she also monitors you during surgery to keep you safe.
-He or she will ask about your medical history and your medications.
+He or she will ask about your medical history and your medicines.

 What to expect during surgery

-On the day of surgery, you will be taken into the operating room.
-Your health care team will include the anesthesiologist, the surgeon, and several nurses.
+On the day of surgery, you’ll be taken into the operating room.
+Your healthcare team will include your anesthesiologist, surgeon, and several nurses.